redis-developer/redis-py-csc-demo/README.md

-# redis-py-csc-demo
+# Pythin client-side caching demo

-A simple demo application that showcases client-side caching with redis-py
+A simple demo application that showcases client-side caching with `redis-py`.